evennia/evennia/docs/source/Contribs/Components.md

 # Technical Stuff you should know about

-There is both an DBField and a NDBField for components.
-They wrap to use the .db and .ndb of typeclasses.
-This means that DBField will store its value in the database but NDBField will only store it in memory.
-They use AttributeProperty under the hood.

 You can make Components stand-alone as a template.
 To do this, call the component's as_template() method and pass it